It’s no use if feed has a high protein content but deer won’t touch it – there are all too many of these feeds out there.

 As with all of the company’s feeds, deer can’t seem to get enough.
 This is down to Monster Meal only using ingredients that deer identify as food instead of added flavorings like other deer manufacturers in their attempt to cut costs.

 It has a milder aroma than other feeds but still manages to act as a powerful, natural attractant.
 As a test, you can put it out in areas where deer don’t necessarily venture to, and you will notice that they start appearing.

 The feed also contains all the necessary vitamins and minerals to aid a well-balanced diet.

 Monster Meal Feeder Pellets – 16% Protein

 These pellets are designed to simulate natural browse to aid digestion and nutrient uptake.$27.99

 Another entry by Monster Meal on this list, but this time in pellet form.

 Have you ever used protein feed, and even though the deer seemed to have no problem eating it up, you didn’t notice any visible changes?
 Thankfully there is no issue with the Monster Meal Feeder Pellets.
 You are sure to notice better antler growth with continued use.

 This is down to the pellets having been designed to closely simulate natural browse to help with digestion and nutrient uptake.
-They are weather resistant too, ensuring that there is no waste or lost in effectiveness as the weather changes.
+They are weather-resistant too, ensuring that there is no waste or loss in effectiveness as the weather changes.

 The pellets contain 16% of protein.
 While this may not be as much as other feeds on this list, keep in mind that pellets are the most digestible form of feed available.